fkling/jsbasics/slides/02-datatypes/05-objects.md

 Note that the above example doesn't use *quotation marks* around the property names.
 In an object literal, quotation marks can be be omitted if the property name would also be a *valid variable name*.
 If not, they need to be quoted.
-*Number literals* are valid an object literal as  well.
+*Number literals* are valid in an object literal as well.

 Here are some more examples of valid and invalid property names in object
 literals: